tsackton/taelgar/Events/1000s/1059/First Plague.md

 >[!info]+ Event Summary
 >`$=dv.view("_scripts/view/get_PageDatedValue")`

-The First Plague strikes Drankor, killing most of the population and ending the Drankorian Empire.
+The First PlaXgue strikes Drankor, killing most of the population and ending the Drankorian Empire.

 %%
 probably should not be called "The First Plague"; minimally, needs another name that would have been used prior to the Great War